isaacwoodruff/codetogether/README.md

 ### Instructions

-1. Follow [this link](https://github.com/isaacwoodruff/codetogether) to the main page of the [isaacwoodruff/code-together](https://github.com/isaacwoodruff/codetogether) repository.
+1. Follow <a href="https://github.com/isaacwoodruff/codetogether" target="_blank">this link</a> to the main page of the <a href="https://github.com/isaacwoodruff/codetogether" target="_blank">isaacwoodruff/code-together</a> repository.
 2. On the right side of the page click the green **Clone or download** button.
 3. In the '**Clone with HTTPS**' section, copy the URL for the repository.
 4. Open your **terminal/Git Bash**.